 - Time: project duration and dates

-- Content, scope and quality of the project results
+- Content, scope, and quality of the project results

 These three variables are in competition with one another, for example in the following situations:

-To keep the appointment, overtime is provided and additional staff are employed; this increases the costs.
+To keep the appointment, overtime is provided and additional staff is employed; this increases the costs.
 In order to keep costs for a covered project, benefits are canceled; this lowers the quality of the result.